 Further west, blizzard conditions prevailed across southwest Lower Michigan as an arctic blast of frigid air moving over Lake Michigan produced thundersnow and whiteout conditions.
 Grand Rapids sets a record for snowfall for any February day with 11.3 inches.

 Cyclone Yasi moved west toward Australia early last week after forming late the previous weekend over the South Pacific waters near the Solomon Islands.
-As it moved westward, the cyclone intensified to become a major category 5 tropical cyclone on the Saffir-Simpson Intensity Scale as maximum sustained surface winds reached 155 mph; gusts of 183 mph were reported.
-By midweek, Cyclone Yasi made landfall with 170-mph winds and wind-generated ocean waves that reached heights of 42 feet.
+As it moved westward, the cyclone intensified to become a major category 4 storm as maximum sustained winds reached 155 mph with gusts to 183 mph.
+By midweek, Yasi made landfall with 170-mph winds and waves that reached heights of 42 feet.
 Though quite damaging to many areas, Australian officials were relieved that the cyclone was responsible for relatively few fatalities.
 The cyclone came on the heels of the previous month's massive flooding.

 Check out my colleague Weather Examiners: